NamitaMalik/E2E-testing-with-Protractor/README.md

 Let's set up **Protractor** on your system(I am assuming that **NodeJS** is installed on your system)
   1. Install **Protractor** globally using the command  ```npm install protractor –g``` or use the command ```npm install protractor``` if you want to install it for a particular project.
   2. To check if you have correctly installed it, use the command ```protractor --version```.
+  3. **Protractor** install **Selenium webdriver manager** with it, update **Selenium webdriver manager** with command `webdriver-manager update`.

 Yes, it's that easy!!

 Now, let's have a look at the functionality that we want to test:

 1. There is checkbox, which needs to be checked when user has credit card.
-On checking the checkbox, "Yes" would be printed on the page and on un-checking it, "No"
+On checking the checkbox, "Yes" would be printed on the page and on un-checking it, "No".
-2. When the checkbox is un-checked, credit card number input field and `Save` button would be disabled and on checking it, both fields will be enabled
+2. When the checkbox is un-checked, `credit card number` input field and `Save` button would be disabled and on checking it, both fields will be enabled.
-3. On clicking the `Save` button error/success message is displayed
+3. On clicking the `Save` button error/success message is displayed.
-4. Error message would be displayed in the following conditions
+4. Error message would be displayed in the following conditions.
     1. When input field is empty.
     2. When anything except numbers is input in the input field.
     3. When less than 16 digits are added in the input field.
-5. Success Message would be shown in the following cases
+5. Success Message would be shown in the following cases.
     1. When a 16-digit number is input in the input field.
     2. Success message would also include the 16-digit number added in the input field.